Brunel University of London: Governance

-Brunel exists by virtue of a royal charter first granted in 1966 and it has the status of an exempt charity as defined by the Charities Act 2011.
+The university was established by a royal charter granted in 1966 and it has the status of an exempt charity as defined by the Charities Act 2011.

 The governing body of BUL is the council, which comprises university staff and students and independent members.
-The Council appoints the Vice-Chancellor and other senior officers.
-The council has established a number of Committees which support its work.
+The council appoints the vice-chancellor and other senior officers.
+The council has established a number of committees which support its work.

-The current Chancellor of the university is Sir Richard Sykes, a biochemist and former Rector of Imperial College London.
-The Vice-Chancellor since 2022 is Professor Andrew Jones, formerly Deputy President at City, University of London.
+The current rector of the university is Jocelyn Bell Burnell, an astrophysicist and former chancellor of the University of Dundee, who succeeded Sir Richard Sykes in 2025.
+The vice-chancellor since 2022 is Professor Andrew Jones, formerly deputy president at City, University of London.

-Brunel's academic governing body is the Senate, which is chaired by the Vice-Chancellor.
-The Senate's powers, duties and functions are set out in its Ordinances, and it has a number of Committees which support its work.
+Brunel's academic governing body is the senate, which is chaired by the vice-chancellor.
+The senate's powers, duties and functions are set out in its ordinances, and it has a number of committees which support its work.

 Finances

 In the financial year ended 31 July 2020, Brunel had a total income (including share of joint ventures) of £237.1 million (2018–19: £229.8 million) and total expenditure of £235.7 million (2018–19: £224.7 million).

 Total income for 2019–20 was £237.1 million, £7.3 million (3.2%) higher than in 2018–19.
 Tuition fees overall increased by £10.1 million, reflecting the increase in the number of students enrolled, while funding body grants were flat at £30.6 million.
 Research grant income for 2019/ 20 was £3.1 million higher than in 2018–19 on a recognised income basis.
 Research income reflects the timing of work undertaken on research grants, as income is recognised in the financial statements over a period typically averaging three years.
 Other income reduced by £6.0 million, or 12.4%.
 This consists of student residences income, conference, hotel, retail and also income from summer school activity for foreign language students on the campus.
 All categories were significantly impacted by the pandemic, including the decision by the university not to charge rent for accommodation for the final term.

 Excluding the Universities Superannuation Scheme (USS) pension revaluation, expenditure was £9.8 million (4.3%) higher than in 2018–19.
 Excluding pension adjustments, staff costs of £135.0 million were £15.5 million (13.0%) higher than in 2018–19.
 The university invested resources in its academic provision as its tuition fee income and student numbers have increased and has also targeted staff cost investment in its information technology provision and other support services.
 Other operating expenses of £76.9 million were £5.6 million lower than in 2018–19.